 Last March, as the COVID-19 pandemic started its relentless progression across the United States, hospitals and clinics nationwide closed their doors to all but the most gravely ill patients.
 While certain elective procedures and well visits were paused temporarily, patients with cancer didn’t have the luxury of waiting for things…more.

 This month, Real World Health Care focuses on Hepatitis C, a viral disease that affects 2.4 million people in the U.S. and infects about 50,300 new people each year, according to the Centers for Disease Control and Prevention (CDC).
 For some, hepatitis C is a mild illness lasting a few…more.

 Serving as a family caregiver for a loved one can be stressful under the best of circumstances.
 However, throughout the COVID-19 pandemic, the nation’s estimated 53 million family caregivers have faced additional challenges and taken on new responsibilities that may be pushing some to the brink.
 An October 2020 report…more.

-This April, Real World Health Care is honored to shine a spotlight on a rare autoimmune disease that most people have probably never heard about.
-Sjögren’s (SHOW-grins) is a systemic autoimmune disease that affects the entire body.
-Along with symptoms of extensive dryness of the eyes and mouth, other serious…more.
+This April, Real World Health Care is honored to shine a spotlight on an autoimmune disease that most people have probably never heard about.
+Sjögren’s (SHOW-grins) is a systemic autoimmune disease that affects the entire body and is the second most prevalent autoimmune disease in America.
+Along with symptoms of…more.

 Stay-at-home and social distancing mandates during the COVID-19 pandemic have forced nearly everyone to become more socially isolated than ever before.
 However, the effects of social isolation among older adults may be more pronounced and have more dire consequences than among people of other ages.
 “Placing the COVID pandemic aside…more.